manshi-ne/learning-git/README.md

 # learning-git
-This is my first rep
+This is my first repo
 <br>
 Author - Manshi Kumari